icemobilelab/loyalty-amqp-lib/README.md

 The library does __NOT__ emit a `close` event when the channel or connection is closed.
 It __WILL__ emit a `disconnect` event.
 The library will automatically attempt to reconnect.
 It will emit a `reconnect` event once it has.

-JIMJIM Adding text to trigger build JIMJIM
+JIMJIM removing text to trigger build JIMJIM